Pinterest bans all weight loss ads

-July 1 (Reuters) - Pinterest (PINS.N) is banning all ads with weight loss language and imagery, including ads that idealize or denigrate certain body types, it said on Thursday.
+(Reuters) - Pinterest is banning all ads with weight loss language and imagery, including ads that idealize or denigrate certain body types, it said on Thursday.

 The digital pinboard site said it would also not allow ads with testimonials about weight loss or weight loss products, or ads referencing Body Mass Index (BMI) or similar indexes.